cortexproject/cortex/docs/architecture.md

 ### Distributor

 The **distributor** service is responsible for handling samples written by Prometheus.
 It's essentially the "first stop" in the write path for Prometheus samples, *unless* you run an optional [query frontend](#query-frontend), in which case the distributor takes writes from the query frontend rather than from Prometheus instances directly.
 Once the distributor receives samples from Prometheus, it splits them into chunks, replicates them (based on a configurable replication factor), and then sends them to the [ingester](#ingester) service.

+Distributors communicate with ingesters via [gRPC](https://grpc.io).
+They are stateless and can be scaled up and down as needed.

+#### Hashing

 Distributors use consistent hashing, in conjunction with the (configurable) replication factor, to determine *which* instance of the ingester service receives each sample.
+The hash itself is based on the metric name and tenant ID for the series.
+Cortex ensures that the samples for a given series all end up on the same subset of ingesters.

+> This hashing scheme was originally chosen to reduce the number of required ingesters on the query path.
+The trade-off, however, is that the write load on the ingesters is less even.

+#### The hash ring

+A consistent hash ring is stored in [Consul](https://www.consul.io/) as a single key-value pair, with the ring data structure also encoded as a [Protobuf](https://developers.google.com/protocol-buffers/) message.
+The consistent hash ring consists of a list of tokens and ingesters.
+Hash values are looked up in the ring; the replication set is built for the closest unique ingesters by token.
+One of the benefits of this system is that adding and remove ingesters results in only 1/_n_ of the series being moved (where _n_ is the number of ingesters).

+All distributors share access to the same hash ring, which means that write requests can be sent to any distributor.

+#### Quorum consistency

+To ensure consistent query results, Cortex uses DynamoDB-style quorum consistency on reads and writes.
+This means that the distributor will wait for a positive response of at least one half plus one of the ingesters to send the sample to before responding to the user.

+#### Load balancing across distributors

+We recommend randomly load balancing write requests across distributor instances, potentially by running the distributors as a Kubernetes [Service](https://kubernetes.io/docs/concepts/services-networking/service/).

 ### Ingester

 The **ingester** service is responsible for writing sample data to long-term storage backends (DynamoDB, S3, Cassandra, etc.).

-Each instance of the ingester service receives a subset of the total samples
+#### Shared-nothing processes

+Ingesters are, for the most part, shared-nothing processes.
+They don't coordinate or communicate with each other *under normal operation*.
+The exception is on rolling updates, during which ingesters transfer their in-memory data from the ingester exiting the group to the ingester joining the group.

+#### State

+Ingesters are semi-stateful in that they always retain the last 12 hours worth of samples.
+When restarting or upgrading ingesters, care must be taken to avoid losing that data.

+As *semi*-stateful processes, ingesters are *not* designed to be long-term data stores.
+In Cortex, that role is played by the [chunk store](#chunk-store).

+#### Write de-amplification

+Ingesters semi-statefully store the last 12 hours worth of samples in order to perform **write de-amplification**, i.e. batching and compressing samples for the same series and flushing them out to the [chunk store](#chunk-store).
+Under normal operations, there should be *many* orders of magnitude fewer queries per second (QPS) worth of writes to the chunk store than to the ingesters.

+This division of labor between the ingester and the chunk store is the main source of Cortex's low total cost of ownership (TCO).

 ### Querier

-The **querier** service handles the actual [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) evaluation.
+The **querier** service handles the actual [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) evaluation of samples stored in long-term storage.

 It embeds the chunk store client code for fetching data from long-term storage and communicates with [ingesters](#ingester) for more recent data.